 4. Assign a sample work

 This is an area where Blinkist, a Germany-based company, excels.
-The nonfiction book summary service offers candidates an outline of what to expect before each assessment or interview, including the names of persons they'll meet and some resources to help them prepare.
+The nonfiction book summary service offers candidates an outline of what to expect before each value assessment or interview, including the names of persons they'll meet and some resources to help them prepare.

 5. Challenge your company’s cultural biases